josuejm61-cell/OperationGamer/content/Modern-Games/minecraft.md

-I have been playing Minecraft for about two years, and it has become one of my favorite games because there is always something new to do.
+I have been playing Minecraft for about 10 years, and it has become one of my favorite games because there is always something new to do.
 Unlike a lot of games that have one main story, Minecraft lets you decide what you want to accomplish.
 Some days I spend time building a large house or creating a village, while other times I focus on surviving the night and gathering resources.
 I also enjoy playing with friends because working together makes building bigger projects and exploring caves much more fun.